Welcome to Norrbotten's museum

 Fridell-Anter, Karin, Wannfors, Henrik, Swedish Construction Service, 1989.

-The paper wallpaper in Sweden.
-Broström, Ingela, Stavenow-Hidemark, Elisabet, Byggförlaget, 2004
+Wallpaper in Sweden.
+Broström, Ingela, Stavenow-Hidemark, Elisabet, Byggförlaget, 2004.

 National Antiquities Authority, report RAÄ 1988:1.
 Report: Window